 On the other hand, a network video recorder is usually—though not always—Wi-Fi enabled.
 The raw data is processed by the camera before sending it to the NVR wirelessly or via ethernet.
 NVRs produce better-quality video, can transmit video and audio (unlike video-only coaxial cables), and are remotely accessible if they have a Wi-Fi connection.
 But they are more expensive and difficult to set up.

-Security cameras come in several shapes and sizes, including:
+Security cameras come in several shapes, including:

 - Bullet Cameras